Traffic Light Recognition Failures: Backup Systems Explained

 Traffic light recognition failures are not hypothetical: they create hesitation, incorrect right-of-way decisions, and crashes when vehicles or drivers misread signals.
 Low-angle sun can wash out colors in the span of a few seconds; a single power transient can take controllers offline for hours.
-Glasgow’s power spike that knocked traffic controllers into fault modes produced stuck and flashing lights, widespread delays, and required crews to manually direct intersections—a blunt reminder that electrical events cascade into street-level hazards.

 Real incidents and documented attacks: what they show about risk

 Two clear patterns emerge from incident reports and research.
 First, infrastructure faults (power spikes, aging controllers, damaged loops) cause visible, immediate disruption and require manual action.
-Second, laboratory and field research shows camera-based TLR can be manipulated by optical inputs—lasers and structured-light projections—that cause classifiers to flip states.
-Those research results are practical: portable lasers and projectors can create effective spoofing vectors against some camera+ML stacks.

 Decision factor: infrastructure failures tend to be local and blunt (lights stuck, flashing), while optical spoofing targets vehicle perception and is stealthier.
 Both need different mitigations—hardening and procedures for controllers, and sensor fusion plus adversarial detection for vehicles.

-How traffic light recognition pipelines actually work
+How do traffic light recognition pipelines actually work?

 Most TLR pipelines in connected and autonomous vehicles use camera imagery processed by detection and classification models, often fused with map data and V2X.

-• Image capture: monocular or stereo cameras at20–60 fps provide the raw visual feed.
+• Image capture: monocular or stereo cameras at 20–60 fps provide the raw visual feed.

 • Detection and classification: neural models find signal heads and decide phase (red/yellow/green, arrows).